In a nutshell

 The course is based on Prof Reed’s book, The Productive Researcher, in which he draws on interviews with some of the world’s highest performing researchers, the literature and his own experience to identify a small number of important insights that can transform how researchers work.
 The course is based on an unparalleled breadth of interdisciplinary evidence that speaks directly to researchers of all disciplines and career stages.

-Prof Reed never works weekends and only works two evenings a week (when traveling), and yet over the last two years he published three books, 23 peer-reviewed papers in international journals and won 7 new grants bringing in almost £2M to his institution as part of projects worth over £30M in total.
-He did this while pursuing international impacts from his research and running spin-out company, Fast Track Impact, through which he personally trained >2000 researchers during the period.
+Prof Reed works 37 hours a week and never works weekends, and yet over the last two years he published three books, 23 peer-reviewed papers in international journals and won 7 new grants bringing in almost £2M to his institution as part of projects worth over £30M in total.
+He did this while pursuing international impacts from his research and running spin-out company, Fast Track Impact, through which he personally trained >3000 researchers during this period.

 What do you get?

 We spend time with you before we train to ensure our workshops are tailored to the needs of your group:

 Each participant receives a copy of The Productive Researcher (RRP £17.99, 176 pages hardback, 4.8 out of 5 stars based on 54 reviews on Amazon UK) plus work sheets